EhtiramMaharramli/Database_Systems_Assignment2/README.md

 6. Open Java files: For running application you should use Main.java
 7. Creating connection with database: You should use your own url,username, and password for creating connection.
 Example: url="jdbc:postgresql://localhost:5432/Database_Systems_Assignment02"; username="postgresql"; password="root1234".
 8. After that you are ready for running Main.java.
-9. After running Main.java, you should enter input, this input should be one of the these table names:"authors","books","customers", "orders","orderdetails".
+9. After running Main.java, you should enter input, this input should be one of the these operations: "CRUD", "Transaction","Metadata".
+Because of inserting records for tables, CRUD operation are recommended firstly.
+After writing "CRUD", you should enter another input.
+These input should be on of these table names:"authors","books","customers", "orders","orderdetails".
 10. Required operations will be generated after your input in specific for each table
 11. That is all for running and setting up application.